Who can submit a nomination?

 You may submit an I.Q. test score in the place of a standardized test score, but all nominations must have either a standardized test score or an I.Q. test score.

 The student’s grade point average for three semesters for all courses must be based on a four-point scale as follows: A=4, B=3, C=2, D=1.
 There are no provisions for giving extra weight to “accelerated” or “honors” courses.
 Plus and minus grades should not to be counted in the computation.
 To have a standardized method for computing GPAs from schools throughout the state, all schools must use this method, regardless of what scale the school normally uses.
-Do not send transcripts.
+No GPA may exceed 4.0.
+Please do not send transcripts.

 What format do the student’s essays and letters of recommendation need to be in?